Find the Best AI Tools

 Featured AI Tools

-AI voice generation that's genuinely hard to tell apart from a real person
+AI voice generation that sounds like a real person

 The test for a voice AI tool is simple: does it sound like a human, or does it sound like a robot reading words?
 ElevenLabs passes.
 The text-to-speech quality is consistently the best available - good enough that it's been used for audiobooks, podcasts, and voiceover work where listeners didn't know it was AI-generated.
 Voice cloning is the standout capability.
 Record a minute of your own voice (or use an existing recording), and ElevenLabs generates a custom voice model you can use for any text.
 Podcasters use this for corrections without re-recording.
 Creators use it to generate content in their own voice at scale.
 The quality is close enough to the original that it requires an explicit consent workflow before ElevenLabs lets you create a clone.
 The character limit model is the main friction point - the free tier (10,000 characters/month) runs out quickly if you're generating anything longer than short clips.
 The Starter plan at $5/month extends this to 30,000 characters with a commercial license, which is enough for regular use.

-Midjourney makes images that look like they were made by a talented artist who happened to have a lot of time.
-That sounds like hype, but comparing it to DALL-E or Leonardo side-by-side makes the difference obvious - there's a quality to the lighting, composition, and texture that the others are still catching up to.
-It's unusual in that it started as a Discord bot and that's still the primary interface for a lot of users, though the web UI has improved significantly.
-The community aspect is a real advantage - seeing what other people are generating and how they're prompting is one of the fastest ways to learn.
-The downside is precision.
-Midjourney is excellent at mood and aesthetics but less reliable when you need a specific composition, specific text in an image, or a very controlled output.
-For conceptual and artistic work it's unbeaten.
-For precise commercial illustration where you need exact control, tools like DALL-E 3 or Ideogram are better choices.
+Midjourney produces images with distinctive quality in lighting, composition, and texture that competitors like DALL-E and Leonardo are still catching up to.
+The tool started as a Discord bot and that remains the primary interface for many users, though the web UI has improved significantly.
+The community aspect is genuine - seeing what others generate and how they prompt is one of the fastest ways to learn the tool.
+Midjourney excels at mood and aesthetics but struggles with precision.
+It's unreliable for specific compositions, text in images, or controlled output.
+For conceptual and artistic work it performs well.
+For precise commercial illustration requiring exact control, DALL-E 3 or Ideogram are better choices.

 The AI code editor that edits your whole codebase, not just the line you're on